 A copy of Zimmermann's instructions to Von Eckhardt, sent through Von Bernstorff, is in possession of the United States Government.
-It is as follows: BarLIN, January 19, 1917.
+It in an follows: BERLIS.
+JOHNSON 19, 1917.

 On the 1st of February we intend to begin submarine warfare unrestricted.
-In spite of this, it is our intention to endeavor to keep neutral the United States of America.
+In spite of this, it is our intention to endeavor to keen neutral the United States of America.

 If this attempt is not successful, we propose an alliance on the following basis with Mexico: That we shall make war together and together make peace.
 We shall give general financial support, and it is understood that Mexico is to reconquer the lost territory in New Mexico, Texas, and Arizona.
 The details are left to you for settlement.
 MEXICO TO BRING IN JAPAN.

-You are instructed to inform the President of Mexico of the above in the greatest confidence as soon as it is certain that there will be an outbreak of war with the United States and suggest that the President of Mexico, on his own initiative, should communicate with Japan suggesting adherence at once to this plan; at the same time, offer to mediate between Germany and Japan.
+You are instructed to inform the President of Mexico of the above in the greatest confidence as soon as it is certain that there will be an outbreak of war with the United States and suggest that the President of Mexico, on his own initiative, should communicate with Japan suggesting adherence at once to this plan; at the same time. offer to mediate between Germany and Japan.
 Please call to the attention of the President of Mexico that the employment of ruthless submarine warfare now promises to compel England to make peace in a few months.

 ZIMMERMANN.

-U.S. Congressional Record, Senate Second Session of the 64th Congress vol. LIV, 1917.
-4596 University of North Texas Libraries Primary Source Adventures: Failed Diplomacy: The Zimmermann Telegram TEXAS HISTORY Embark on a Voyage of Discovery http://texashistory.unt.edu The Senate's request for more information about the telegram Mr. LODGE.
+A Copy of the telegram circulated through the United States Senate U.S. Congressional Record, Senate Second Session of the 64th Congress vol. LIV.
+1917.
+4596 University of North Texas Libraries Mr. LODGE.
 I ask that it be read.
 The message was read, as follows: To the Senate:

-In response to the resolution adopted by the Senate on March 1, 1917, requesting the President to furnish the Senate, if not incompatible with the public interest, whatever information he has concerning the note published in the press of this date purporting to have been sent January 19, 1917, by the German Secretary for Foreign Affairs to the German minister to Mexico, I transmit herewith a report by the Secretary of State, which has my approval.
+In response to the resolution adopted by the Senate on March 1.
+1917, requesting the President to furnish the Senate, if not incompatible with the public interest, whatever information he has concerning the note published in the press of this date purporting to have been sent January 19, 1917, by the German Secretary for Foreign Affairs to the German minister to Mexico, I transmit herewith a report by the Secretary of State, which has my approval.
 WOODBOW WILSON.

 THE WHITE HOUSE, Washington, March 1, 1917.

 DEPARTMENT OF STATE, Washington, March 1, 1917.

-TO THE PRESIDENT :
+TO THE PRESIDENT:

-The resolution adopted by the United States Senate on March 1, 1917, requesting that that body be furnished, if not incompatible with the public interest, whatever information you have concerning the note pubfished in the press of this date purporting to have been sent January 19, 1907, by the German Secretary for Foreign Affairs to the German minister to Mexico, I have the konor to state that the Government is in possession of evidence which establishes the fact that the note referred to is authentic, and that it is in the possession of the Government of the United States, and that the ovidence was procured by this Government during the present week, but that it is, in my opinion, incompatible with the public interest to send to the Sanate at the present time any further information in the possession of the Government of the United States relative to the note mentioned in the resolution of the Senate.
+The resolution adopted by the United States Senate on March 1, 1917, requesting that that body be furnished, if not incompatible with the requesting that that body be furnished, if not incompatible with the public interest, whatever information you have concerning the note published in the press of this date purporting to have been sent January 19, 1907, by the German Secretary for Foreign Affairs to the German minister to Mexico, I have the konor to state that the Government is in possession of evidence which establishes the fact that the note referred to is authentic, and that it is in the possession of the Government of the United States, and that the evidence was procured by this Government during the present week, but that it is, in my opinion, incompatible with the public interest to send to the Senate at the present time any further information in the possession of the Government of the United States relative to the note mentioned in the resolution of the Senate. of the Senate.
 Respectfully submitted.